SFPC/recoded/README.md

 ### Development Setup

+The following guidelines are helpful for development

+### 1. Make a branch

 It's probably a good idea to work in your own branch.
 Create a new branch:

 ```bash
 git checkout -b branchName
 ```

+### 2. Generate a new scene

 Now you can use the project generator script to generate a new scene.
 This will copy the `emptyScene` files and rename based on your new scene name.